Courtesy Six Senses; Lisbon Tourism Board; Nuno Correia

-Gone are the days when Portugal was the Continent’s unsung destination.
+Gone are the days when Portugal was the continent’s unsung destination.
 Europe’s coolest country—young, fun, energetic and vibrant—is emerging into the spotlight.
-Boasting a rich, centuries-long history, extraordinary hospitality and an emerging sector of high-end hotels, restaurants and shops, Portugal—whose name seems to be on the tip of everyone’s tongue—is just hitting its stride.
-Here are nine compelling reasons to plan a trip now.
+With a rich, centuries-long history, extraordinary hospitality and an emerging sector of high-end hotels, restaurants and shops, Portugal—whose name seems to be on the tip of everyone’s tongue—is just hitting its stride.
+Here are ten reasons why Portugal should be on your destination wish-list.

 5. Portugal is Western Europe’s most reasonably priced country.

 One of the Continent’s least developed countries, Portugal has very low rents and minimum wages.
 Drinks (including glasses of very good Portuguese wine) rarely cost more than two or three euros, and dinner in the most formal restaurants never comes to more than fifty euros per person.
-Rates at the Six Senses Douro Valley, the country’s most magnificent hotel, start at around 400 euros per night.
+Nightly rates at the Six Senses Douro Valley, the country’s most magnificent hotel, start at around 325 euros in the low season.

 Prado in Lisbon, Portugal, Courtesy Rodrigo Cardoso